musanefmacalatas/python-programming/README.md

 # Python Programming Exercises

+This repository contains 30 Python exercises that document my learning journey in programming.
+Each script is organized by topic with clear descriptions, showcasing hands-on practice in Python fundamentals.

-This repository features hands-on Python exercises aligned with my learning path.
-Each script is organized per topic and serves as part of my foundational practice in programming, in preparation for virtual assistant tasks and future web development projects.
+These exercises not only strengthen my problem-solving and coding skills but also serve as part of my preparation for virtual assistant tasks (automation, data handling) and future projects in web development.

 ## 📚 Topics Covered